resources > Additional Roles > Curación

 1. El mercado de consultas es inherentemente joven en The Graph y existe el riesgo de que su APY (Rentabilidad anualizada) sea más bajo de lo esperado debido a la dinámica del mercado que recién está empezando.

 3. (Ethereum only) When curators burn their shares to withdraw GRT, the GRT valuation of the remaining shares will be reduced.
 Be aware that in some cases, curators may decide to burn their shares all at once.
-This situation may be common if a dApp developer stops versioning/improving and querying their subgraph or if a subgraph fails.
+This situation may be common if a dapp developer stops versioning/improving and querying their subgraph or if a subgraph fails.
 As a result, remaining curators might only be able to withdraw a fraction of their initial GRT.
 For a network role with a lower risk profile, see Delegators.

 4. Un subgrafo puede fallar debido a un error.
 Un subgrafo fallido no acumula tarifas de consulta.
 Como resultado, tendrás que esperar hasta que el desarrollador corrija el error e implemente una nueva versión.